cparsons9712/BusyBees/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-When I had a medical issue I wasn't able to stay on top of all the things I needed to do as an adult.
+I had an unexpected medical issue that caused me to get very behind on basically everything.
 Things piled up and every time I thought about one thing I needed to do a whole slew of others came to mind.
 It felt overwhelming and scary.
-I would get started on one thing and then get distracted by another ... rinse and repeat until I was too tired to finish all the task I had started.
+I would get started on one thing and then get distracted by another and start on that only to get distracted... rinse and repeat until I was too tired to finish all the task I had started.
 <br>
 And then I started time blocking.
 I set out and made a general schedule and for each section I had my own todo list.
 Anytime I thought of something unrelated I could tell myself it wasnt time for that.
 It changed my life.
 <br>